iMinichrispy/GT-Buses/README.md

 - Don't use activateConstraints:

 In possible update:
+- Incorporate notifications (and displaying messages/warning included with stops from API)
 - Add ability to search for buildings
 - Space stops that are close together farther apart
 - Prevent angle of bus annotation from changing as view rotates (Currently rotation is prevented altogether)